UConn men’s basketball to kick off new season, unveil new title banner

 STORRS, Conn.
 (WTNH) – Fans of the UConn men’s basketball team are fired up for Monday night as they get ready for their season opener.

-The team is set to play Northern Arizona on Monday night.
-Some good news for fans is that sophomore center Donovan Clingan will be playing in Monday’s game after battling a foot injury.
+The team is set to play Northern Arizona at 6:30 p.m. on Monday.
+Some good news for fans is that sophomore center Donovan Clingan will play after battling a foot injury.
 Senior Tristen Newton will also be returning to the team as well.

 Newton said he is ready to do more this year and help the team get back-to-back titles.

-“Very excited you know me and coach have had a lot of conversations about what my role is this year so every excited to show what I can do at this level,” Newton said.
+“Very excited.
+You know, me and coach have had a lot of conversations about what my role is this year, so very excited to show what I can do at this level,” Newton said.

-Before the game kicks off, the team’s new title banner will be unveiled at the Gampel Pavillion.
-This is the fifth National Championship title banner that the men’s team has earned.
+Before the game starts, the team’s new title banner will be unveiled at the Gampel Pavillion.
+This is the fifth national championship title banner that the men’s team has earned.

-Doors open at 5 p.m. and fans are being asked to get there early.
+Doors open at 5 p.m., and fans are being asked to get there early.
+To buy tickets for Monday night’s game and other games throughout the season, click here.